1957 Pontiac Facts, Figures, and Specifications

 All Pontiac station wagons were called “Safari” this year, but only those in the Star Chief Custom line had Star Chief Super Deluxe appointments.
 The two-door Star Chief Custom Safari remained on the Series 27 122″ wheelbase platform and continued with the four-barrel V-8 as its base engine.
 That Star Chief Custom Safari, body Style 2764DF, had special styling and appointments.
 The four-door Star Chief Custom Safari, body Style 2762SDF, had special exterior and interior trim and was called “Transcontinental.”
 This Custom Safari Transcontinental station wagon was announced in late December 1956.

 In December 1956, three different triple two-barrel engines were released.
-The first was an option for the standard Hydra-matic V-8.
-The other two were options for the “extra horsepower,” NASCAR-certified V-8s with either Synchromesh or Hydra-matic transmissions.
+The first was an option for the standard Hydra-Matic V-8.
+The other two were options for the “extra horsepower,” NASCAR-certified V-8s with either Synchromesh or Hydra-Matic transmissions.
+See Pontiac V-8 Specifications HERE.
+See 1957 Pontiac Tri-Power in AMA Specs HERE.

-Series 57-27.
-Chieftains had small hub caps, three stars on rear fenders and “Chieftain” on the front fenders in script.
+Chieftain – Series 57-27 – Chieftain models had small hub caps, three stars on rear fenders and “Chieftain” on the front fenders in script.
 Though the small hub caps were standard on all Chieftains, many buyers opted for the optional full-wheel discs.
-Interiors were nylon-face upholtery with an option of a combination of nylon fabric and Morrokide.
+Interiors were nylon-face upholstery with an option of a combination of nylon fabric and Morrokide.

-There was a full line of cars in the Chieftain line, except for the convertible, 2-door and 4- door hardtop, and 2-door and 4-door sedan.
-Two wagons were also available as 2- and 4-door sedans, only.
+There was a full line of cars in the Chieftain line – 2-door hardtop, 4- door hardtop, 2-door sedan, and 4-door sedan.
+Two station wagons were also available as 2- door 6-passenger and 4-door sedan 9-passenger.

-Series 57-27.
-Super Chiefs were on the 122.0″ chassis.
+Super Chief – Series 57-27 – Super Chief models were on the 122.0″ chassis.
 They had full wheel discs, upper belt moldings, three stars on rear fenders and “Super Chief” on the front fenders in script.
 Interiors were nylon-faced fabric and Morrokide trim.
 All Super Chief vehicles received the 270 HP 247 CID V8 as standard equipment.

-Series 57-27# All Pontiac wagons were called “Safari”.
+All Pontiac wagons were called “Safari”.
 Initially there were a Star Chief Custom Safari 2-door, a Super Chief 4-door Safari, and a 2- and a 4-door Chieftain Safari wagon.
 Later, a Star Chief Custom 4-door wagon was added, trimmed like the two-door.
-All Safaris sat on the 122.0″ wheelbase.
+All Safaris sat on the 122.0 inch wheelbase.

 Star Chief Customs were trimmed in “off the shoulder” leather just like a Star Chief sedan.
 Super Chief Safaris were trimmed in two-tone Morrokide; Chieftain models in two-tone vinyl-coated fabric.